 - If reported as P=1, change to P>.99

-- Copyeditors should leave a brief note for the authors when making the above changes
+- Copyeditors should leave a note for authors when making such changes.

 Formatting